 Students enter the Cancer Biology training program through the Molecular and Cellular Biosciences track.
-During the first year, in addition to the MCB common curriculum, students considering the Cancer Biology training program should consider taking one or more of the following electives: MCB 721 Carcinogenesis, DNA Damage and Repair, MCB 722 Molecular Pathogenesis of Cancer, MCB 723 Topics in Cancer Biology.
+During the first year, in addition to the MCB common curriculum, students considering the Cancer Biology training program should consider taking one or more of the following electives: MCB721 Carcinogenesis, DNA Damage and Repair, MCB722 Molecular Pathogenesis of Cancer, MCB723 Topics in Cancer Biology.
 If not taken as electives in Year 1, students matriculating in the Cancer Biology training program will be required to complete these courses in subsequent years.
 Additional course work in subsequent years will include Advanced Topics in Cancer Biology, Statistical Experimental Design, Tutorials in Cancer Biology, and an elective course of the students' choice.
-Students also participate in the Cancer Biology Research in Progress seminar series.
+Students also participate in the Cancer Biology seminar series.

-MCB 721.
+MCB721.
 Carcinogenesis, DNA Damage and Repair.
 (2) This course will cover the identification and reaction mechanisms of environmental carcinogens, DNA damage and mutagenesis by endogenous and exogenous agents, and the mechanisms of DNA repair.
+Offered fall.

-MCB 722.
+MCB722.
 Molecular Pathogenesis of Cancer.
 (2) Fundamental molecular changes in cells and tissues that contribute to the malignant phenotype are discussed.
 Topics include alterations in genes and chromatin, signaling pathways, tumor cell metabolism, and the tumor microenvironment.
+Offered spring.

-MCB 723.
+MCB723.
 Topics in Cancer Biology.
 (2) Teaches students how to evaluate and communicate scientifically in the area of cell biology and cancer.
 Examples are taken from all areas of cancer in this advanced course.
 Uses current peer-reviewed journal articles to teach fundamental concepts and act as a medium for allowing the students to communicate ideas with an emphasis on presentation skills.
+Offered spring.